Scholarships from Organisations outside the School

 Colt Foundation Fellowships

-Description: The Foundation awards Fellowships each year to persons who are qualified in science or medicine who are carrying out research within the area of occupational and environmental health, and applications are now invited from prospective students who are interested in further study in this area.
+The Foundation awards Fellowships each year to persons who are qualified in science or medicine who are carrying out research within the area of occupational and environmental health.
 The Fellowship is normally for three years and the research is expected to lead to a PhD degree.
-The award covers tuition fees and stipend.
-Further details can be found on the foundation's website: www.coltfoundation.org.uk
+Further details can be found on the foundation's website: www.coltfoundation.org.uk (see 'Students' tab).

 Commonwealth Scholarships (FCO)